IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 ```haskell
 let filteredTracer = filterTraceBySeverity WarningF exampleTracer
 ```
-A more general filter function is offered, which gives access to the object and a `LoggingContext`, which contains the name, the severity and privacy:
+A more general filter function is offered, which gives access to the object and a `LoggingContext`, which contains the namespace, the severity, the privacy and the detailLevel:

 ```haskell
 --- | Don't process further if the result of the selector function